 NUTRILITE is the world's No. 1 selling vitamins and dietary supplements brand.* A vitamin and dietary supplement brand that provides a complete range of nutrition and well-being products, including essential vitamins and minerals, antioxidants, herbal supplements, sports nutrition and meal replacements.
+Inspired by company founder, Dr. Carl Rehnborg, and his experiences in the Far East, NUTRILITE has been blending the power of science with the natural benefits of plants since 1934.
+Our innovative use of science to maximise the beneficial properties of phytonutrients – nutrients found in plants – has been at the heart of the NUTRILITE brand ever since.
+Today, we proudly celebrate 80 years of helping people all around the world feel good and live active lives.

 Optimal well-being does not mean perfect health.
 Optimal well-being means adapting known inherited health risks and your current lifestyle to make the personal choices necessary to live your life as healthily as possible.
 For a personalised approach to being healthy, choose the best dietary, lifestyle, rest and relaxation habits for you – then, select supplementation products to support your healthy life.
 Nutrition and the pursuit of optimal well-being are at the heart of the NUTRILITE brand.